Duncan Gillies: Biography

 The Gillies government was easily re-elected in 1889, but the Boom collapsed after 1890 and a sharp recession followed.
 In October, Gillies was defeated in a confidence motion when a section of his own followers led by James Munro turned against him.
 In 1891, the recession turned into a depression, and Gillies was among the many speculators and shareholders who were wiped out in the crash.

 In 1893, Gillies withdrew from active politics, reluctantly accepting the post of agent-general in London.
 On his return to Victoria, he successfully contested the seat of Toorak in 1897.
 In 1902, he was elected Speaker, a post he held until his death the following year.
-He had always been considered to be a bachelor but, after his death, it was disclosed that, in 1897, he had married Harriett Turquand Fillan (née Theobald), a widow of 37, while in London.
+He had married Harriett Turquand Fillan (née Theobald), a widow of 37, while in London.
 She had been persuaded by Gillies' friends to return to her nursing in Johannesburg without announcing herself to Melbourne society.
 He had declined the offer of a K.C.M.G. in 1887.

 Gillies was buried at Melbourne General Cemetery.

 A portrait of Gillies by Josephine Muntz-Adams hangs in Parliament House Victoria.